MEET THE TEAM

 Reema started at the Conservancy in 2016 as a docent after completing her California Naturalist certification.
 In 2018, she was hired as a Public Access and Education Assistant, where she helped lead hikes and tours on the Ranch.
 Now, she serves as the Public Access and Education Manager, overseeing various activities on the Ranch for both the public and educational purposes.
 Being on the Tejon Ranch has provided Reema with the opportunity to further pursue her passion and career as a landscape and nature photographer.

-Monica Uriaz, Biological Technician
+Monica Uriaz, Staff Biologist

 Monica grew up in Bakersfield with a deep appreciation for the high biodiversity and endemicism found in the San Joaquin Valley.
 She obtained her B.S. in Biology from California State University, Bakersfield, and continued onto graduate studies at her alma mater in the Fall of 2024 to pursue an M.S. in Biology with a focus on plant physiological ecology.
 During this time, Monica joined the Conservancy through a valley oak restoration internship.
 This internship granted her the opportunity to focus her ongoing master's thesis research on the factors limiting valley oak seedling recruitment in the southern San Joaquin Valley.